 Nutrition facts are for one cookie.

 Store these cookies in an airtight container.
 They should stay fresh for 4-5 days.
+If you are transporting these cookies, like to a party, use extra waxed paper as padding.
+These are really delicate cookies.

 If you aren't gluten free, go ahead and use regular flour.